Mu240/image_analysis/README.markdown

 ## API Documentation

-The backend provides a REST API for programmatic access.
+The backend provides a REST API built with FastAPI for programmatic access.
 The API endpoints are defined in `main.py`.

 ### Endpoints